Distributive-Network/DIANA_Issues/README.md

 # Overwatch Issues

-This repo exists to gather issues from clients of the Distributive Overwatch project.
-You may report any issues you have with the Overwatch service to [our issues page](https://github.com/Distributed-Compute-Labs/OverwatchIssues/issues).
-Please tell us as much as you can about the context of the issue and whatever happened prior to a bug or crash, including any relavent code or log snippets.
-This information is crucial to recreating the issue and developing a solution.
-Please attempt to avoid filing duplicates of open or closed items when possible.
+This repository exists to collect issues encountered by the users of the Distributive Corp.
+Overwatch project.

+Please report any issues encountered to [our issues page](https://github.com/Distributed-Compute-Labs/OverwatchIssues/issues).
+When logging an issue, please include as much detail as possible regarding the context of the observed behaviour and the actions taken prior to a bug or crash, including any relevent code or log snippets.
+This information is crucial to recreating the issue and will aid the team in developing a solution.
+Before filing, it is recommended you browse the existing tickets to see if the issue has already been reported.
+If you find a ticket that describes your issue, leave a comment indicating you also experienced the noted behaviour.

-We at the Distributive team appreciate your feedback and thank you for helping us make our product better!
+We at Distributive appreciate your feedback and thank you for helping us make our product better!